Call us at +44 20 33 64 59 06

 The main thing to remember is that if you think it might interesting to your audience and will drive traffic to your site, write about it!

-Another great way to gain your audience’s trust is to have trust elements on your website and product pages.
-Displaying product reviews is an open form of social proof.
-This is true for e-commerce in general, but probably even more so when it comes to niche markets, who tend to be particularly picky and also close-knit.
+Displaying product reviews is a form of social proof.
+This is true for e-commerce in general, but probably even more so when it comes to niche markets, an audience that tends to be particularly picky and also close-knit.
+If a user believes the review was written by someone who "knows their stuff", their positive evaluation is worth its weight in gold.

 You may want to create a niche website with a lot of niche sub-categories.
 For example, if you have a website selling accessories for dogs and dog lovers, you may want to categorise your website into different dog breeds (e.g. French bulldogs, terriers, golden retrievers, etc.).
 This makes sure that all dog lovers can find your site, but that these sub-niche markets (chihuahua lovers) can also find your products as well.